Arnold Marlé

 Arnold Marlé (15 September 1887 – 21 February 1970) was a German actor who appeared largely in British films and television programmes.

 Stage work

-His theatre work included appearances on the London stage, and a year-and-a-half-long run on Broadway in Paddy Chayefsky's The Tenth Man in 1959-1961.
+His theatre work included appearances on the London stage, and a year-and-a-half-long run on Broadway in Paddy Chayefsky's The Tenth Man from 1959 to 1961.

 Family

 In 1917 Marlé married actress Lily Freud, daughter of Sigmund Freud's sister Maria "Mitzi" Moritz-Freud and her husband (and cousin), Moritz Freud.
 They adopted Angela Seidmann-Freud when her mother, Tom Seidmann-Freud died in 1930.